qd-cae/qd-ansa-extension/README.md

 # qd-ansa

 This library is a python utility library for ANSA from Beta CAE Systems SA.
+The project is not affiliated in any way with the official software.

-This project is not affiliated in any way with the official software.
+These enhancements make access much easier, and also debugging!
+This module was written for the reason, that the common scripting API did not feel pythonic enough to me.

 # Installation